Skip to main content Skip to complementary content

 This page suggests solutions to common issues you might encounter when working in shared and managed spaces.

-A load script needs to be updated, but the app owner is unavailable
+A load script needs to be updated, but the application owner is unavailable

-In a collaborative setting, there might be times when a data load script needs to be updated but the app owner is not available.
+In a collaborative setting, there might be times when a data load script needs to be updated but the application owner is not available.

 Space managers (users with the Owner or Can manage role in the space) can assign permissions to an eligible user to manage the load script.